bytecodealliance/rfcs/accepted/rfc-process.md

 That said, a major difference in design is the notion of **stakeholders** and how they impact the decision-making process.
 Here we borrow some thinking from Rust’s lightweight MCP process, allowing a decision to go forward after getting buy-in from just one stakeholder within a different group -- but still requiring a waiting period to do so.
 A further innovation is that getting sign off from within _all_ groups immediately concludes FCP.
 That was not possible in the Rust community, where the set of stakeholders is unbounded.

-The most common complaint about the Rust RFC process is that it is, in some ways, a victim of its own success: RFC comment threads can quickly become overwhelming.
-While this may eventually become an issue for the BA as well, we have some additional recourse: we have a clear membership model which will allow us to prioritize concerns from member organizations, and take action when individuals outside of any organization overwhelm comment threads.
+A common complaint about the Rust RFC process is that it is, in some ways, a victim of its own success: RFC comment threads can quickly become overwhelming.
+While this may eventually become an issue for the BA as well, we have some additional recourse in this proposal: we have a clear stakeholder model which will allow us to prioritize concerns from stakeholders, and take action when individuals who are not formal stakeholders overwhelm comment threads.

 We could instead follow Rust’s MCP model and use Zulip streams for RFC discussion.
 However, that introduces a more complex workflow (spanning multiple systems) and leaves a less permanent and less accessible record of discussion.